 By Robert Reed View In Digital Edition

-For the last 10 years, I have needed to use a variac for various bench testing.
+For several years, I have needed to use a variac for various bench testing.
 Up until recently, my barebones test setup consisted of a two amp variac, a DMM, and a collection of test/jumper leads.
 To perform tests in this manner, it was awkward to say the least.
 Common scenario: Measure the variac’s set voltage, connect load, disconnect DMM and change leads for current measurement, reconnect everything, and hook up to load.
 Then, when any change was needed or performed, it was swapping leads back and forth again.
 You can imagine that after a while, a “rats nest” of twisted, jumbled meter leads and jumper leads were all over the place — quite annoying!

 Then, one evening when I inadvertently connected the wrong end of this test lead to the wrong end of that jumper lead, the whole project went up in smoke!
 It was at that point I said “enough” and set out to forever correct this messy situation.
 Since deluxe versions of these variacs can run $500 and up, I just could not afford or justify buying a new one.
 However, I was sure I could build one a lot cheaper and that’s what this article is all about.